Respiratory rate: Measurement

-Various other methods to measure respiratory rate are commonly used, including impedance pneumography, and capnography which are commonly implemented in patient monitoring.
-In addition, novel techniques for automatically monitoring respiratory rate using wearable sensors are in development, such as estimation of respiratory rate from the electrocardiogram, photoplethysmogram, or accelerometry signals.
+Various other methods to measure respiratory rate are commonly used, including impedance pneumography and capnography, which are commonly implemented in patient monitoring.
+In addition, novel techniques for automatically monitoring respiratory rate using wearable sensors are in development, such as estimation of respiratory rate from the electrocardiography, photoplethysmography, or accelerometry signals.

-There are also modern applications that allow accurate respiratory rate measurement.

-Breathing rate is often interchanged with the term breathing frequency.
+Breathing rate is often interchanged with breathing frequency.
 However, this should not be considered the frequency of breathing because realistic breathing signal is composed of many frequencies.

 Normal range

 For humans, the typical respiratory rate for a healthy adult at rest is 12–15 breaths per minute.
 The respiratory center sets the quiet respiratory rhythm at around two seconds for an inhalation and three seconds exhalation.
-This gives the lower of the average rate at 12 breaths per minute.
+This gives the lower bound of the range of twelve breaths per minute.

 Average resting respiratory rates by age are: